Why It Works

 Combine pepper, salt, and pink salt (if using) in a small bowl.
 Rub 2/3 of mixture evenly over surface of chuck.
 Reserve remaining 1/3 of mixture.
 Secure chuck roll with 2 to 3 pieces of twine tied around its circumference at 1- to 1 1/2-inch intervals.

-Place chuck roll in a vacuum bag.
-(Fold over top of bag while you add beef so that no rub or juices get on edge of bag, which can weaken the seal.)
-Add 1/4 teaspoon liquid smoke to bag, if using.
-Seal bag using a vacuum sealer and let rest for 2 to 3 hours in the refrigerator.
+Place chuck roll in a vacuum bag or zipper-lock bag.
+(Fold over top of bag while you add beef so that no rub or juices get on edge of bag.)
+Add 1/4 teaspoon liquid smoke to bag, if using (see note).
+Seal bag using a vacuum sealer or the water displacement method and let rest for 2 to 3 hours in the refrigerator.

 Set your precision cooker to 155°F (68°C).
 Add chuck to water bath and cover it with a lid, aluminum foil, or table tennis balls.
 Cook for 36 hours.
 Allow cooked chuck to cool at least to room temperature before proceeding (an ice bath can speed up this process).
 Chuck can be stored in the refrigerator at this stage for up to 1 week before finishing.